torbsd/torbsd.github.io/obsd-buildbox.md

 * Install OpenBSD snapshot

-* OpenBSD is sanely restrictive on how much resources each users can utilize.
-Therefore, it is necessary to make some system changes to allow something as collassal as building the Tor Browser on OpenBSD.
+* OpenBSD is restrictive on how much resources such as open file descriptors that each user or daemon can utilize.
+Therefore, it is necessary to make some system changes to allow something as enormous as building the Tor Browser on OpenBSD.

 * For partitions creation, do a manual setup.